Make-It-Poseable: Feed-forward Latent Posing Model for 3D Characters: Implementation Details

-We train our model in two stages using the AdamW optimizer.
-In both stages, the learning rate is linearly warmed up to 1e-4 over the first 1\% of training iterations, followed by a cosine decay schedule to a minimum of 1e-5.
-The first training stage runs for 5 epochs, and the subsequent finetuning stage runs for 3 epochs.
+Across both training stages, we employ the AdamW optimizer.
+The learning rate is linearly warmed up to $1 \times 10^{-4}$ over the first 1\% of training iterations, followed by a cosine decay schedule to a minimum of $1 \times 10^{-5}$.